 Comfortable travel shoes can make or break your trip.
 How can you explore your destination on foot if you’re hampered by blisters and sore legs?
 Pack a pair of these good-looking and comfortable shoes and you’ll have one less thing to worry about on your vacation.

 Nike Flex RN 2018

 Nike’s Flex RN sneakers are my favorite running shoes, and I’ve discovered that they’re perfect for travel as well.
 The knit material means they have a slim profile that takes up less space in a suitcase than most sneakers.
-I got them in a versatile all-black color, so that I can wear them both for working out and for walking around.
+I got them in a versatile all-black color, so I can wear them both for working out and for walking around.
 (Click here to see the men’s version.)

-Merrell World Vue Lace
+Merrell World Vue Oxford

-Merrell has taken the technology that makes a comfortable travel shoe from its hiking shoes and transferred it to their professional-looking World Vue Lace.
+Merrell has taken the technology that makes a comfortable travel shoe from its hiking shoes and transferred it to its professional-looking World Vue Oxford.
 Because these look like shoes that you’d wear to the office or an evening outing, no one would ever suspect that they are outfitted with trademarked antimicrobial agents to reduce odor, a contoured footbed for extra support, and a shock-resistant midsole.
 And if you’re heading somewhere rainy, they’re also available in a waterproof version.